christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/docs/index.md

 	}
 }
 ```
-Now, we have to convert id animations to enum animations.
+Now, we must convert id animations to enum animations.
 To do that we use a virtual function.
 An example may be:
 ```cpp
 void Player::IdAnimToEnum()
 {